ilhanyumer/rssdemo/readme.md

 The news can be retrieved from `http://localhost:8080/news`.

-You can update the RSS reader interval in `application.properties` with the `rss.read.interval.millisecond` property.
+You can update the RSS reader interval in `application.properties` with the `rss.read.interval.milliseconds` property.